 I want to talk to you about some of the more common triggers and offer some tips to help you cope if, for any reason, you are feeling additional stress and anxiety this holiday season.

 All year you’ve been reminding your kids to be good so they stay on Santa’s “nice list.”
-They have to have the newest, nicest, name brand so they can keep up with their friends.
+You may be feeling the pressure for them to have to have the newest, nicest, name brand so they can keep up with their friends.

-Perhaps you recently starting dating someone new and you want to impress them with a great gift.
+And perhaps you have recently started dating someone new and you want to impress them with a great gift.
 Or, maybe you’ve been with your partner for a while and you want to show them that your heart is still full of love for them.

 You’ve been invited to six holiday parties, all with a gift exchange and you decided to throw your own party requiring decorations and a fancy venue.